-Staff and children will endeavour to make new children feel welcomed and comfortable at OSHC.
-Families booking their children in are encouraged to bring their children to the service before they start so they know where it is.
-When new children start staff will introduce themselves and other staff to them and show children around.
+Educators and children will endeavour to make new children feel welcomed and comfortable at OSHC.
+Families booking their children in are encouraged to bring their children to the service before they start to show them around.
+When new children start educators will introduce themselves and show children around.
 They will be given a buddy to help settle them in.
 If a child appears unsure or upset every effort will be made to make them feel comfortable and at ease.